DeepDiver: Adaptive Search Intensity Scaling via Open-Web Reinforcement Learning: Method

-\textbf{Difficulty Assessment} To ensure stable RL training with consistent reward signals, we tag each problem's difficulty level, enabling a data mixture strategy that prevents all-zero rewards, which could lead to training collapse.
+\textbf{Difficulty Assessment} To ensure stable RL training with consistent reward signals, we tag each problem's difficulty level, enabling a data mixture strategy that prevents all-zero rewards which could lead to training collapse.
 For each problem, we test DeepSeek-R1 four times, using the number of correct answers to determine difficulty.
-Formally, let \( N_{\text{correct}} \) denote the number of correct answers out of the 4 tests.
-The difficulty level \( D \) of a problem can be determined as:
+The formal definition appears in Appendix~\ref{sec:diffculty_level}, with the statistics of the dataset presented in Table~\ref{tab:webpuzzle_statistic} and tagging workflow in Appendix \ref{iterative_rag_prompting_appendix}.